theJaxon/CKAD/README.md

 3. Adapter pod
 Changes the output of the main container (for example the output is changed to fit some sort of a monitoring tool that will receive it like prometheus or logstash)

+* In Multi container pod, the same namespace can be shared between containers using **`shareProcessNamespace: True`** in pod spec, this can be useful in certain use cases where we need access for inter process communication or to fetch metrics about app processes in the container.

 ---

 #### Init Containers: